Refunds and debt collection

 - If you withdraw during your second semester you will be charged 75% of the annual fee for the course.

 - If you withdraw during your third semester you will be charged 100% of the annual fee for the course

 c) Modular Courses

-The University will consider exceptional circumstances to those described above on a case by case basis on direct application to the Deputy Head of Student Administration.
+The University will consider exceptional circumstances to those described above on a case by case basis on direct application to the Student Finance Manager.

 If you wish to withdraw from your course you must first contact your Head of School or Course Leader for approval.
 Please note that the Head of School will not authorise any refund of tuition fees at this stage.

 You should complete and return the form below to the Student Finance Department firstname.lastname@example.org